 Every Home, Apartment, Cabin, RV, and any other Dwelling should have a Carbon Monoxide Detector on each level in a central location.

 Do Not place a portable generator outside an open window, even if that window is only open a crack.
 Differences in air temperature between inside and outside can pull the exhaust fumes directly into the home.
 Keep the generator away from open vents, doors and windows.

 Place the generator so the prevailing wind―the direction the wind usually comes from―blows the exhaust away from the house and not into it.
-Be aware of where your neighbor’s home is, and how your generator placement may affect them.
+Be aware of your neighbor’s home is and how generator placement may affect them.
 Point the exhaust away from your home and garage and away from nearby homes.

 Run Portable Generators Outdoors at least 20 feet from the house.

 Install battery-powered carbon-monoxide detectors inside your home and in accordance with the manufacturer’s instructions.
 Replace the battery every six months or as recommended in the owner’s manual.

 Portable generators are safe when used properly.
 Always read the owners manual and all documentation that comes with your generator.
 Heed all safety warnings, information, and guidelines.
 If you rent a generator, ask the rental company for instructions on where to place the generator and how to fuel it.

 Pay special attention to placing your portable generator in a location that will keep your home safe.
 It’s not worth the risk of dying to run a generator inside your home in order to prevent someone from stealing it.